BulkiestPizza/Notes/Ancient History/Slavery - Term 1.md

 	1. Source 4 Describes the possesions of the house as 'Servants' potentially indicating that the slaves had general duties around the house
 2. Source 3 describes POWs branded and made into slaves potentially indicating that they can be forced into slavery
 3. Source 7 describes that the slaves can become freed by visiting a temple and giving himself to the gods.

+Slaves in Ancient Egypt could be obtained by various different ways.
+They can be obtained through a persons will, as an inheritance,